 Backpacking in South America is unlike anywhere else.

 There you’ll find countless others who are also travelling on a budget, all on the adventure of a lifetime.

 The camaraderie and friendship that we experienced in these hostels was one of the most positive memories that we took away from our trip.
 When you consider just how amazing the rest of our journey was, that really shows how fabulous our experiences in these hostels were!

-If you’re planning a long-term trip through South America, or are simply travelling on a budget, you’ll need to keep an eye on your accommodation bill.
-Thankfully though, backpacking doesn’t necessarily mean you’ll be scraping the bottom of the barrel – quite the opposite!
+If you’re planning a long-term trip backpacking South America, or are simply travelling on a budget, you’ll need to keep an eye on your accommodation bill.
+Thankfully though, backpacking doesn’t mean you’ll be scraping the bottom of the barrel – quite the opposite!

 The Best Hostels in South America – The Top of the Pack

 Throughout our six months in South America, we were delighted to find a number of incredible hostels and would recommend each and every one of them.
 The following are our pick of the very best – all tried and tested by yours truely!

 Most Social – Chili Kiwi Lakefront – Pucón, Chile

 Chili Kiwi was the first South American hostel to really win us over and it did it in a big way!
 During our 2.5 week stay (that’s right, it was that hard to leave), we made friends for life.
 With friendly staff, a great range of accommodation options (we especially liked the hobbit holes), a stunning lakeside location and enough activities to keep you entertained for weeks, you’ll find it hard to pull yourself away from Pucón’s best hostel too.